usds/techfar-hub-website-v3/How-To-Update/navigation.md

   ![A case study](images/example-case-study.png)

-In general, you need to be thoughtful with your second-level headings, since they form the core outline of your page and provide useful navigation to visitors.
+In general, you need to be thoughtful with your second-level headings since they form the core outline of your page and provide useful navigation to visitors.

-- Some pages, like the resources page and the homepage, don't have local navigation at all, per-se, since they are entirely navigation anyway.
+- Some pages, like the Resources page and the Homepage, don't have local navigation at all, since they are entirely navigation anyway.

 ## Tags